 11.1.2 Customs duty for entry of equipment, materials, goods and construction machinery and living supplies purchased from China or a third country for project purpose.

-11.1.3 Value-added taxes for bricks, tiles, sand, stones, fuel and other local materials and goods necessary for the Project purchased in Georgia.
+11.1.3 Value added tax paid on goods/services purchased in Georgia for the project implementation shall be deemed or refunded in accordance with the procedure established by the legislation of Georgia.

 11.2 Other taxes and fees under exemption as per local regulations of Georgia.
 During project implementation, the Chinese project general contractor shall apply to the Georgian side for exemption of relevant taxes and fees according to local laws and regulations.